-Traffic school can help you reinstate a suspended license and eliminate points from your driving record, reducing your car insurance bill.
+Traffic school classes can help you reinstate a suspended license, eliminate points from your driving record and possibly reduce your car insurance costs.
 Rather than taking courses in person, many states allow you to take traffic school online.

-To the point, here are Car Talk's recommendations:
+To this point, here are Car Talk's top recommendations:

 Save time and money with online classes